jamestlalocPDX/pizza-parlor/README.md

 3. Step three: Use `git clone https://github.com/jonathancarlos21/pizza-parlor` to clone this repository.
 4. Step four: Open the repository.
 5. Step five: Drag the html file into your broswer.
-6. Step six: Select your pizza size and toppings.
+6. Step six: Select your pizza size and favorite toppings.
 7. Step seven: Click "Order!"

 *Option Two:*

-Copy and paste `https://jonathancarlos21.github.io/beep-boop` into your address bar.
+Copy and paste `https://jonathancarlos21.github.io/pizza-parlor` into your address bar.

 ## **Known Bugs**

-There are no known bugs at this time.
+This program in its current state does not add the pepperoni nor the spinach toppings to the total cost of the pizza pie.

 ## **Support and contact details**